tidy-finance/website/docs/20_data.md

 1. Compute `mkt_cap_lag` using `lag(mktcap)` rather than joins as above.
 Filter out all the rows where the lag-based market capitalization measure is different from the one we computed above.
 Why are they different?
 1. In the main part, we look at the distribution of market capitalization across exchanges and industries.
 Now, plot the average market capitalization of firms for each exchange and industry.
 What do you find?
 1. `datadate` refers to the date to which the fiscal year of a corresponding firm refers to.
 Count the number of observations in Compustat by *month* of this date variable.
 What do you find?
 What does the finding suggest about pooling observations with the same fiscal year?
-1. Go back to the original Compustat data ìn `funda_db` and extract rows where the same firm has multiple rows for the same fiscal year.
+1. Go back to the original Compustat data in `funda_db` and extract rows where the same firm has multiple rows for the same fiscal year.
 What is the reason for these observations?
 1. Repeat the analysis of market capitalization for book equity, which we computed from the Compustat data.
 Then, used the matched sample to plot book equity against market capitalization.
 How are these two variables related?